-They came in to put an IV in Summer and that was interesting.
+The nurse came in to put an IV in Summer and that was interesting.
 They really made it a great experience for Summer (as great as it can be).
-They explained what they would be doing to her, but then they had a tablet for her to play a game on while they put in the IV.
+And they explained what they would be doing to her, but then they had a tablet for her to play a game on while they put in the IV.
 Then they had an issue finding her vein and had to switch arms but then they got it.

 She certainly doesn’t look it, but she was really impressed that her thumb was glowing a bright red.